 The walls of our home are insulated to help keep it (and us) warm in winter.

-The same goes for your garage, except your garage door is the single biggest non-insulated surface in most homes.
+The same goes for your garage, except your garage door is the single largest non-insulated surface in most homes.

-Without any kind of insulation, your garage could drop down almost to the outdoor temperatures.
-If it gets down to below 0 °F and stays there, it can be bad news for anything you’re storing in your garage.
+Without any insulation, your garage could drop down almost to the outdoor temperatures.
+If it gets below 0 °F and stays there, it can be bad news for anything you’re storing in your garage.

-One cheap way to add insulation to your garage is installing a garage door insulation kit with foam panels.
-For a DIY solution, you can buy a big foam board and cut it to size to fit in between the panels of your garage door.
+One cheap way to add insulation to your garage is by installing an insulation kit with foam board insulation panels.
+For a DIY solution, you can buy a giant foam board and cut it to size to fit in between your garage door’s panels.

-I installed the Matador garage door insulation kit in my garage and it definitely had a big impact.
-Check out my article to read all about my results and a step-by-step look at the installation process.
+I installed the Matador garage door insulation kit in my garage, and it definitely had a significant impact.
+Check out my article for my results and a step-by-step look at the installation process.